bcc-code/developer.bcc.no/docs/index.md

 ---

 ::: tip Work In Progress
-This site is a work in progress, we're adding more up-to-date documentation soon!
+This site is a work in progress and more documentation is added continuously, check back soon!
 :::

 ## Communication channels